albill/albill.github.com/resources/koans/blue-cliff-record.markdown

    Patriarch's coming from the west."

-[1] Literally: "Zen board" i.e. a narrow board used so as to let one sleep in
+<sup>1</sup> Literally: "Zen board" i.e. a narrow board used so as to let one sleep in

     the sitting posture.

-<strong>Hekiganroku - Case 21: Chimon's "Lotus"</strong>
+### Hekiganroku - Case 21: Chimon's "Lotus"

 A monk asked Chimon,